Blog

 Phase 2: Choose the Right Platform

-Remember, the goal isn't to pick the most powerful database on the market.
-It's to choose the one that aligns perfectly with your team's skills and your business's specific operational needs.
+The goal isn't the most powerful database on the market.
+It's the one that aligns with your team's skills and your business's actual needs.

 Phase 3: Plan Your Data Migration

-Remove Duplicates: Hunt down and delete any duplicate customer records or product entries.
+Remove Duplicates: Delete duplicate customer records or product entries.

-Fill in Missing Information: Go through your records and fill in any blank fields to make your dataset as complete as possible.
+Fill in Missing Information: Complete blank fields so your dataset is as accurate as possible.

-This cleanup ensures you're starting with a high-quality foundation in your new system.
+This cleanup gives you a high-quality foundation in the new system.

 Phase 4: Set Up and Secure Your System

-Modern tools are making this whole setup easier than ever.
-Platforms like CatDoes let you connect to a powerful database like Supabase with almost no technical heavy lifting.
-This approach lets you bypass the need for a developer and build a secure, professional system yourself.
-You can see how it works in our guide on using a no-code app builder to create powerful applications.
+Modern tools make this easier than ever.
+Platforms like CatDoes let you connect to a database like Supabase with almost no technical heavy lifting, so you can build a secure, professional system yourself instead of hiring a developer.
+See how it works in our guide to using a no-code app builder.

-Making the leap from spreadsheets to a real database is a big step for any small business.
-It's totally normal to have questions about the cost, the tech side of things, and what the whole process actually looks like.
-Let's tackle the most common concerns head-on so you can feel confident about building a solid data foundation for your business.
+Making the leap from spreadsheets to a real database is a big step, and it's normal to have questions about cost, the tech, and what the process looks like.
+Here are the most common ones.

 How Much Does a Small Business Database Cost?

-You can often start for free.
-Services like Airtable or Supabase have generous free plans that are more than enough when you're just getting started.
-As your business and your data grow, you can slide into paid plans that usually run somewhere between $20 to $50 per month per user.
-Of course, more powerful, enterprise-level tools can cost several hundred a month.
+Probably less than you think.
+You can often start for free: Airtable and Supabase both have generous free plans that cover you when you're getting started.
+As your data grows, paid plans usually run $20 to $50 per month per user, while enterprise-level tools can cost several hundred.
+Most services use pay-as-you-go pricing, so costs stay predictable as you scale.

 Do I Need a Developer to Set Up a Database?